jostylr/event-when/eventwhen.md

         * `that` Will be the context for functions fired from the Handler.
 It has no effect for emitted events.
         * `args` Will be the arguments passed to any functions firing.
 It has no effect for emitted events.
         * `timing` Is the timing passed to emitting events. later and firstLater trigger .later and .later(...true),  respectively.
 No timing or anything else triggers .emit
         * reset Should the .when parameters be reset to the initial state once fired?
+Default is false.
+This can also be toggled after initializatin by setting tracker.reset.

         This method returns a [tracker object](#tracker-object).